jeremyfelt/jeremyfelt.com/content/plugins/thx38/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Code cleanup preparing for merge with core.

 = 0.9 =
 * Adds arrow-links navigation to complement the arrow-keys.
 * Escape key closes the overlay.